Networking Basics: How to Configure Standard ACLs on Cisco Routers

 To assign the above ACL to a specific interface, you can do the same as you'd do for a numbered access list.
 But instead of using a number, you'd use the name:

 #configure terminal (config) #int fa 0/0 (config) #ip access-group NAME outbound

 CBT Nuggets Training on ACLs

 The CBT Nuggets training library features a wide variety of networking training for Cisco devices.
-You can find training that will help you configure standard ACLs in the following courses:
+You can find training that will help you configure standard ACLs in the following course: